-Framework ID Intervention Name Intervention Description Package(s) (Primary Package noted in bold) Indicative timeframe EEH000530A LCWIP interventions in Milton Keynes Central (a programme of prioritised schemes will be taken forward) The delivery of a LCWIP and active travel infrastructure and connectivity improvement schemes in Milton Keynes Central.
+Framework ID Intervention Name Intervention Description Package(s) (Primary Package noted in bold) Indicative timeframe EEH000530A LCWIP interventions in Milton Keynes Central The delivery of a LCWIP and active travel infrastructure and connectivity improvement schemes in Milton Keynes Central.
 The purpose of this plan is to identify and prioritise key active travel routes for improvement.
 The LCWIP has been adopted.
 Top schemes prioritised for active travel improvements in Central Milton Keynes are Avebury Boulevard, H9 Groveway, V7 Saxon Street, Fishermead to CMK, V4 Watling Street, Milton Keynes Station to CMK, Pentewan Gate Crossing and H3 Monks Way.
-1, 3 Short term EEH000549A LCWIP interventions in Towcester (a programme of prioritised schemes will be taken forward) The delivery of a LCWIP and active travel infrastructure and connectivity improvement schemes in Towcester.
-The purpose of this plan is to identify and prioritise key active travel routes for improvement, including relevant supporting traffic management measures.
+1, 3 Short term EEH000549A LCWIP Interventions in Towcester The delivery of a LCWIP and active travel infrastructure and connectivity improvement schemes in Towcester The purpose of this plan is to identify and prioritise key active travel routes for improvement, including relevant supporting traffic management measures.
 2, 1, 4 Short term EEH000531A Long Buckby Platform Lengthening and Railway Station Improvements Increase the length of Long Buckby Station so that it can be served by 8+ car trains.
 Would align with opportunities to improve service / line speed along the loop line in Northampton.
 Improved access to existing and additional rail services at this Station, with schemes including step-free access to all platforms, and transport hubs elements including improved cycle parking quality and quantity, improved integration with local bus services, and EV charging provision for any parking.
+Would need to be considered alongside proposals for any other station improvements in the area.
 1, 4 Medium term ЕЕН000569А M40 / A404 Junction 4 Handy Cross Capacity Improvements Capacity Improvement to M40 Junction 4 at High Wycombe as outlined in RIS 3 pipeline.
-To be considered in alignment with improving access to the M40 at High Wycombe.
-Further scheme development to pay particular attention to ways to support bus and coach movements noting that the junction also serves as a local connection, and the need to balance local and strategic traffic movements and priority.
+To be considered in alignment with improving access to the M40 at High Wycombe Further scheme development to pay particular attention to ways to support bus and coach movements noting that the junction also serves as a local connection, and the need to balance local and strategic traffic movements and priority.
 This is a National Highways RIS 3 pipeline scheme.
-3, 5 Medium term ЕЕН000532А Milton Keynes Redway Network Upgrade and Extension Expansion of the Redway network into Central Milton Keynes, regeneration areas, new developments and where possible the old towns, cultural venues and sports centres.
+3, 5 Medium term EEH000532A Milton Keynes Redway Network Upgrade and Extension Expansion of the Redway network into Central Milton Keynes, regeneration areas, new developments and where possible the old towns, cultural venues and sports centres.
 Historic England have noted need to look for opportunities to enhance access to heritage assets, especially those which are designated, without harming their significance (including their setting).
 1, 2, 3, 5 Short term